Laura Loomer: 2023–2024

 In 2023, Loomer began her Rumble show, Loomer Unleashed.
-The content of the show includes monologues, pranks and confronting politicians in public.
+The content of the show includes monologues, pranks, and confronting politicians in public.

 In 2024, Loomer continued to support the campaign of Donald Trump, telling The Washington Post, "I'm happy to dedicate all my time to helping Trump, because if Trump doesn't get back in, I don't have anything."
-During the 2024 presidential election campaign, Loomer was frequently seen at public events with then candidate Donald Trump, although Trump issued a statement on Truth Social that she was not working for the campaign and is "a private citizen and longtime supporter."
-She was brought as a guest by Trump to Philadelphia where he engaged in the September 10 presidential debate with opponent Kamala Harris.
+During the 2024 US presidential campaign, Loomer was frequently seen at public events with then-candidate Donald Trump, although Trump issued a statement on Truth Social that she was not working for the campaign and is "a private citizen and longtime supporter."
+She was brought as a guest by Trump to Philadelphia, where he engaged in the September 10 presidential debate with opponent Kamala Harris.
 The following day, Loomer attended events alongside Trump commemorating the September 11 attacks.
 Loomer had previously endorsed claims that 9/11 "was an inside job".

 According to anonymous sources on the Trump presidential campaign in 2024, Loomer reportedly influenced Trump to publicly endorse various false conspiracy theories, including the claim that Kamala Harris hid her black heritage and the Springfield pet-eating hoax alleging Haitian immigrants were eating other people's household pets.
-Loomer also posted a tweet referencing stereotypes of Indians, saying that if Harris, who is half-East Indian, were elected President "the White House will smell like curry & White House speeches will be facilitated via a call center."
+Loomer also posted a tweet referencing stereotypes of Indians, saying that if Harris, who is half-East Indian, were elected president, "the White House will smell like curry & White House speeches will be facilitated via a call center."
 Marjorie Taylor Greene, a far-right member of the House of Representatives, condemned this remark as "appalling and extremely racist".

-In 2024, as part of a promotional deal for a pet food brand Pawsitive, Loomer filmed herself eating dog food on her Rumble channel.
+In 2024, as part of a promotional deal for a pet food brand, Pawsitive, Loomer filmed herself eating dog food on her Rumble channel.

-Days before the 2024 presidential election, Loomer accused Robert F. Kennedy Jr. of misrepresenting a fundraiser, in which RFK was seeking donations to support the Donald Trump's election campaign.
-Loomer claimed the money would be spent on re-payments to the Democratic party given RFK's previous primary run with the party.
+Days before the 2024 presidential election, Loomer accused Robert F. Kennedy Jr. of misrepresenting a fundraiser, in which Kennedy was seeking donations to support Donald Trump's election campaign.
+Loomer claimed the money would be spent on re-payments to the Democratic party given Kennedy's previous primary run with the party.
 This resulted in online backlash from members of the MAGA movement, including Roger Stone.

 2025–present

-Loomer has emerged as an influential actor during the second presidency of Donald Trump.
-While Loomer does not hold a formal advisory role in the White House, she is known to give advice to President Donald Trump on foreign policy and identify staff members with different ideological viewpoints than the president.
+During Donald Trump's second term as president, Loomer has emerged as an actor of considerable influence.